New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Introduction

+The model is applied to the dataset that motivated the study.
+It consists of a series of GPS positions of a female wolf over two separate time windows, that correspond to different phases of the animal's life.
+In the first period, movements are more erratic, while in the second, right after reproduction, movements are more regular, and exhibit the classic star-shaped pattern around the den \citep{Mech2003}.

+Three behaviors are detected: one slow-speed behavior, which we call R (for Resting), and two high speed behaviors with different characteristics (HE1 and HE2, after Hunting/Exploring).
+Only R and HE1 are observed in the first time window, while only R and HE2 are observed in the second time window.
+The temporal characterization of the R behavior is also different for the two time windows, since in the first is more likely during daylight and in the second during the early hours of the night.
+A biological interpretation of these behaviors is investigated.

-The paper is organized as follows: Section \ref{sec:data} presents the motivating example and a full description of the dataset that will be analyzed, Section \ref{sec:model} describes the proposed approach, Section \ref{sec:simstud} presents the results of the simulation study while in Section \ref{sec:realdata} can be seen the results of the model estimated on the real data.
-The paper ends with some remarks in Section \ref{sec:conclu}.
+The paper is organized as follows.
+Section \ref{sec:data} presents the motivating example and a full description of the dataset that is analyzed.
+Section \ref{sec:model} describes the model, while Section \ref{sec:logitn} gives more details on the LogitGP, its properties and its connections and differences from previous LogitGP-based models and CT-HMM.
+Section \ref{sec:realdata} presents the results of the model fitted on the wolf data, and Section \ref{sec:conclu} concludes the paper.
+We provide implementation details in Appendix \ref{sec:impl}, while Appendix \ref{sec:simstud} presents the simulation study.